kunhwiko/kunhwiko/README.md

 ### Hi there 👋
 -----

-I'm Kun Hwi, and I am a software engineer at C3 AI on the Cloud Infrastructure team.
+I'm Kun Hwi, and I am a software engineer at Workday on the Cloud Infrastructure team.
 I am particularly fond of computer networking and modern cloud technologies and am always striving to learn something new every day.

 Here on my GitHub, I openly share what I know about distributed systems and modern cloud tools.
 Feel free to also view some of my past projects :)